Scotland Secretary Jack blasts ‘irresponsible’ ministers for independence paper

 Mr Jack told the Scottish First Minister: “I hope you and your ministerial colleagues will agree to cease being distracted by independence and, instead, work with us to deliver for business and people in Scotland.”

-Speaking on BBC Radio Scotland’s Good Morning Scotland programme, he said the Government had been working on the latest paper “for a while over the past number of months”.

-He added that the production of the latest paper was “in line with the other papers we have been working, and in line with the fact that at the 2021 election we secured a mandate to do so”.
+A spokesman for the First Minister, however, described the Scottish Secretary as the “apologist-in-chief” for Westminster in Scotland, adding that it was “no wonder Alister Jack wants to shut down debate on how Scotland can become a more successful, wealthier and fairer country with the powers of independence”.

-Mr Hepburn said: “We said, that election, we would take forward a programme to provide the people of Scotland with the information they require to make an informed choice on the future of Scotland.”
+The spokesman said: “The Scottish Government was elected with a clear mandate to provide the people of Scotland with the information they need to make an informed choice about their future.

-The SNP “stood on a platform of advancing this activity at the 2021 Scottish Parliament election”, the minister added.

-He stated: “We won that election and it is perfectly legitimate for us to take forward that activity.”
+“The fact that Mr Jack and his colleagues are not prepared to set out a positive case for the Union, or put the question of independence to the people of Scotland in a referendum, speaks volumes.

+“Mr Jack has also not been paying attention to the new Scottish Government’s substantial record of delivery.